Polska / podkarpackie

 Andrzej Potocki/Małgorzata Kuźma /

-It is not known precisely when Jews came to Baranów.
-The the town belonged to Opatów County and this, in turn, to Krakowsko-Sandomierski district administration which was a Jewish administration unit known since the 16th century.
-Other sources suggest that Jews might have settled in Baranów during the reign of Casimir III the Great, the period when the town was a royal property.
-First, the Jews lived in Baranów and in the course of time they began to settle in the country.
-There were 25 Jews in 1662 and 34 in 1676. .
-The Jewish community obtained a restricted independence in a form of a ‘przychałek’ around 1690.
+It is not precisely known when Jews first came to Baranów.
+The town belonged to Opatów County and to the Krakowsko-Sandomierski district administration, which was a Jewish administration unit known since the 16th century.
+Other sources suggest that Jews might have settled in Baranów during the reign of Casimir III the Great, a period when the town was royal property.

-Just like in other towns, the Jews from Baranów were engaged in trade.
-The archdeacon Luchman stated in 1718 that the Jews had turned a house situated in the market square into a synagogue and had possessed a cemetery where the dead had been buried.
-The records of a parochial visitation inform us that one of the houses that was situated in the market square was turned into a synagogue whilst another one was used for keeping liturgical devices. .
-Following the approval of Cardinal Lipski, the bishop of Kraków, the Jews built a large synagogue of stone.
-In 1748, Baranow was inhabited by 30 Jewish families (about 300 people together with children) to reach the number of 435 people in 1765.
-On May 29 1744, it was noted in parish chronicle that after the Prince Janusz Sanguszko had lent the synagogue 200 florins, it would pay 170 florins each year for the benefit of a vicar and a commander in Niwiski.
+Just like in other towns, the Jews of Baranów were engaged in trade.
+The archdeacon Luchman stated in 1718 that the Jews had turned a house situated in the market square into a and possessed a to bury the dead.
+Records of a parochial visitation do indeed state that one of the houses situated in the market square was turned into a synagogue whilst another one was used for keeping liturgical implements.
+Following the approval of Cardinal Lipski, the bishop of Kraków, the Jews built a large synagogue of stone in the town.
+In 1748 Baranów was inhabited by 30 Jewish families (about 300 people together with children) which grew to 435 people by 1765.
+On May 29, 1744, it was noted in the parish chronicle that after Prince Janusz Sanguszko had lent the synagogue 200 florins, it would pay 170 florins each year for the benefit of a vicar and a commander in Niwiski.
 The agreement was confirmed by Fr.
 Suchwanenberg, a Cracow canon.
-During a visitation in 1765, the inspector J.C.
-Ligsza demanded that the Jews who lived in Baranów show him a document which permitted to build the synagogue.
-The Jews did not present the document because, as they explained, it had burned.
+During a visitation in 1765, inspector J.C.
+Ligsza demanded that Jews who lived in Baranów show hi

 Małgorzata Kuźma /